Bathsheba: Biblical account

 Bathsheba was either the daughter of Eliam, according to 2 Samuel 11:3, or of Ammiel, according to 1 Chronicles 3:5.
 An Eliam is mentioned in 2 Samuel 23:34 as the son of Ahithophel the Gilohite.
 Bathsheba was Uriah the Hittite's wife.

 David's initial interactions with Bathsheba are described in 2 Samuel 11.
 While walking on the roof of his palace, David sees a beautiful woman bathing.
 He inquires about her, discovering her identity as Uriah's wife.
-Still desiring her, David later has sex with Bathsheba, impregnating her.
+Still desiring her, David later rapes Bathsheba, impregnating her.

 While the army was on campaign, David summoned Uriah in the hope that Uriah would have sex with Bathsheba, and in turn be convinced that the child she would eventually bear belonged to him.
 However, Uriah was unwilling to disregard rules applying to warriors on campaign, preferring to remain with the palace troops rather than sleep in his own bed.